-Dr. Andrew Sama specializes in the evaluation and surgical management of all traumatic, degenerative, and deformity-related conditions of the cervical, thoracic, and lumbosacral spine.
+Dr. Andrew Sama is Co-Chief of HSS Spine and specializes in the evaluation and surgical management of all traumatic, degenerative, and deformity-related conditions of the cervical, thoracic, and lumbosacral spine.
 Board certified in orthopedic surgery, he believes in a team approach to patient care.
-He works with physiatrists, neurologists, and pain management specialists to provide a comprehensive non-operative or, when necessary, a surgical approach to meet a patient’s needs.

 Dr. Sama is an Associate Attending Orthopedic Surgeon at Hospital for Special Surgery and an Associate Professor of Clinical Surgery, Weill Medical College of Cornell University.
-Dr. Sama is also the Fellowship Director of the Spinal Surgical Service at Hospital for Special Surgery.
 He is involved in the resident and fellowship teaching curriculum and also mentors medical students throughout the academic year.

 Dr. Sama is an active member of many spine societies, academic committees, and editorial review boards.
 He has lectured at scientific conferences both nationally and internationally.
-He is a member of the North American Spine Society, the Spine Arthroplasty Society, the Eastern Orthopaedic Society, the HSS Spine Fellowship Alumni Association, and AO Spine North America.
+He is a member of the North American Spine Society, Scoliosis Research Society, the International Society for the Advancement of Spine, the Eastern Orthopaedic Society, the HSS Spine Fellowship Alumni Association, and AO Spine North America.
 He is a Fellow of the American Academy of Orthopaedic Surgeons and a Diplomat of the American Board of Orthopaedic Surgeons.

 His areas of interest include clinical and basic science research involving the biology and biomechanics of spine fusion and fusion alternatives.
 He has received a number of research grants, including funding from the National Institutes of Health for a study on surgical and nonsurgical approaches to the treatment of low back pain.